Pages

 The railways can serve a major role in leveraging the “Demographic Dividend” by providing jobs for the youth that are entering the workforce.
 By increasing the surplus it generates, it can plough it back as well as borrow more to improve the infrastructure, upgrading services, enabling trains to travel at 160 Km/h (100m/h), double tracking high traffic segments like the Konkan Railway and Mangaluru-Bengaluru etc.

-The disparity in prices results in lower pay for railway employees, crumbling infrastructure and by oppressing the contract labourers who work on track maintenance.
-At the very bottom of the pyramid, you see the pathetic conditions to which the labourers are subjected to.
+The subsidized ticket prices, results in crumbling infrastructure and subjecting the contract labourers who work on track maintenance to deplorable living conditions.
+We gloss over their plight.
 In essence the subsidized rail fares are being supported on the backs of these hard working people.
 This is an aspect of our socialistic thinking!

 Socialism should ensure everyone is served from the very poor to the very rich.
 And that each segment pays a different price.
 One gets the basic minimum at a minimal cost and one gets more by paying more.